qgis/QGIS-Web-Client/README.rst

 ``sudo apt-get install libapache2-mod-fcgid``

-The QGIS Server compilation and installation will be covered in the QGIS manual.
+The QGIS Server compilation and installation will is covered in the online QGIS manual.
+See http://www.qgis.org/en/docs/index.html for the current version.

 For searching: